tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/Supplemental/StudentGuide.md

 <details>
-<summary>How do you preprocess data for neural networks?</summary>
+<summary>How do you preprocess data for neural networks?</summary><br>

-Most categorical data is text-based and must be converted to numerical so that computations can be ran.
-For example, if your categories are male and female, you could convert them to 0 and 1.
-Scikit-learn offers functions that can handle this conversion simply.
-Two options are `LabelEncoder()` and `OneHotEncoder()`.
+Preprocessing data for neural networks involves converting categorical data to numerical and scaling numerical data with high variance.
+Categorical data is text-based and must be converted to numerical so that computations can be ran.
+Numerical data with high variance can inadvertantly introduce bias to the model.

 <blockquote>
 <details>
-<summary><strong>Preprocessing Categorical Data</strong></summary>
+<summary><strong>Preprocessing Categorical Data</strong></summary><br>

 Using `OneHotEncoder()` from scikit-learn, we can convert categorical data to numerical.
 We begin with a simple DataFrame showing 6 countries: